Interviews are something that makes even the most experienced of individuals feel nervous.

 Rather than attempting to tackle this question right during the interview, it would be better if you plan out an answer well in advance, because there are just too many things that you need to remember and you might end up missing out on several key aspects which you ought to have included into your answer.

 After planning out what to say, think of ways in which you could effectively deliver your answer.
-Try practising your answer in front of friends and they will give you inputs and advice.
+Try practicing your answer in front of friends and they will give you inputs and advice.

 14. Try ending your answer in a unique way: